14 Best Ski Resorts in Wisconsin, 2024/25

 One thing that sets Tyrol Basin apart from other Wisconsin ski hills is the glades.
 Hidden between the trees are fun downhill lines with secret stashes of untracked snow.
 On the groomed runs, the best of the snow is always on offer on every run with Tyrol Basin's 100 percent snowmaking coverage.

-The ski resort has recently built a brand-new tubing park complete with 12 lanes.
+The ski resort has recently built a tubing park complete with 12 lanes.

 Official site: https://tyrolbasin.com/

-For a quick escape to the slopes from Milwaukee head to The Rock Snowpark.
+For a quick escape to the slopes from Milwaukee, head to Crystal Ridge (formerly known as The Rock Snowpark).
 Located only 15 minutes from the center of the city, this small, but fun resort is a family must-do.

 Night skiing is a big plus.
 Put your gear in the car and scoot out to the resort after work or school and hit the slopes.
 Prefer to tube down the hill instead?
-The Rock Snowpark has you covered with six lanes of slip-sliding fun.
+Crystal Ridge has you covered with six lanes of slip-sliding fun.

-The Rock Snowpark is part of the Indy Pass program.
+Crystal Ridge is part of the INDY Pass program.